A Theoretical Framework for Statistical Evaluability of Generative Models

 \item \textbf{Nearly Complete Characterization of IPM Evaluability.} We establish comprehensive evaluability results for integral probability metrics (IPMs), a broad class of test-based evaluation metrics.
 Our main findings are: (1) Bounded IPMs are always weakly evaluable, regardless of the complexity of the test class, providing a guarantee that these metrics can at least be evaluated approximately; (2) For binary test classes, we establish a strict dichotomy: IPMs are strongly evaluable if and only if the test class has finite VC dimension, otherwise they are only weakly evaluable with a factor-3 approximation (and cannot be evaluated with a better multiplicative factor) (3) For bounded real-valued test classes, IPMs are strongly evaluable when the test class has finite $\gamma$-fat shattering dimension for all $\gamma>0$ but it might require arbitrarily large sample size.

-\item \textbf{Negative Results for R\'enyi Divergences} We show that the $\alpha$-R\'enyi divergences, KL divergence (the special case obtained as $\alpha \rightarrow 1$), and coverage profile \cite{chen2025coverage} (a truncated version of R\'enyi divergence designed to address its limitations) are not evaluable from finite samples.
+\item \textbf{Negative Results for R\'enyi divergences} We show that the $\alpha$-R\'enyi divergences, KL divergence (the special case obtained as $\alpha \rightarrow 1$), and coverage profile \citep{chen2025coverage} (a truncated version of R\'enyi divergence designed to address its limitations) are not evaluable from finite samples.
 This reveals a fundamental limitation: metrics that directly measure distributional similarity cannot be reliably evaluated, as their values can be critically determined by rare events that are undetectable in finite samples.
-These negative results help explain why perplexity, despite being widely used, fails to reliably correlate with certain downstream tasks.

 \item \textbf{Analysis of Perplexity as a Scoring Method.} While perplexity cannot reliably evaluate cross-entropy (which is equivalent to KL divergence up to a constant), we analyze when perplexity can serve as a valid evaluation method in some scenarios.
-Specifically, we show that perplexity can evaluate total variation distance under certain conditions, while being unable to evaluate a restricted form of KL divergence under any reasonable metric.
+Specifically, we show that perplexity can evaluate total variation distance under certain conditions, while being unable to evaluate a restricted form of KL divergence.
 In particular, our results highlight the properties and limitations of this commonly used scoring method. \end{itemize}